 - The date of first delinquency with the original creditor is not reporting and according to the FCRA, Section 623, “…A person who furnishes information to a consumer reporting agency regarding a delinquent account being placed for collection, charged to profit or loss, or subjected to any similar action shall, not later than 90 days after furnishing the information, notify the agency of the date of delinquency on the account, which shall be the month and year of the commencement of the delinquency on the account that immediately preceded the action.”

-You will probably find more than one factual dispute; however, do not list all of them in one dispute letter.
+You will probably find more than one factual error, however, do not list all of them in one dispute letter.
 Save some for later in case you do not get the desired result on your first round of dispute letters.
 Disputing negative tradelines based upon factual errors may eliminate the credit bureaus’ excuse of “previously investigated” notation.

 It may not work every time but you will find you can get a lot more mileage out of dispute letters containing factual errors whether than disputing “not mine” only to have the investigation results come back verified.